jobisoft/sample-extensions/manifest_v2/indexdb.sql/readme.md

 the "storage" tab of the add-on inspector.
 It will remain empty until the "Access DB!" action button is clicked.
 Later clicks will only read the DB.

-**Note:** The data is not stored in an actual SQLite database.
-The library allows to interact with an IndexDB through SQL syntax:
+The library allows to interact with the database through SQL syntax:

 ```javascript
 const db = await init({ name: 'MySQLDatabase' })